-Pargraphs (2) and (3) also resolve a potential ambiguity related to questions of distribution by representation.
+Paragraph (3) also resolves a potential ambiguity related to questions of distribution by representation.
 Under the system of distribution among multi-generational classes used in the Uniform Probate Code §2-709 and similar statutes, division of the property to be distributed begins in the eldest generation in which there are living people.
 The following example illustrates the potential ambiguity and its solution.

-Example 3.
+Example 4.
 Assume the facts of Example 2, except that Daughter has predeceased Mother.
 Mother is survived, therefore, by the Daughter's child, Son and his two children.
-Son disclaims and under this Act the trust property is to be distributed as if he predeceased the distribution date, Mother's death.
-Since the people who will receive the trust property are all grandchildren of Father and Mother, should they each take one-third of the estate, thus allowing Son's disclaimer to increase the share of the trust property going to his family from one-half to two-thirds?
+Son disclaims.
+If Son is simply deemed to predecease Mother, should the people who take the trust property, all grandchildren of Father and Mother, each take one-third of the estate, thus allowing Son's disclaimer to increase the share of the trust property going to his family from one-half to two-thirds?

 Courts have had little difficulty in answering this question in the negative.
 They have taken the position that the disclaimer should only allow the passing of what the disclaimant would otherwise have taken.
 (Welder v.
 Hitchcock, 617 S.W.2d 294 (Tex.Civ.App.
 1981)).
-This Act mandates the same solution by specifically passing the disclaimed interest (and only the disclaimed interest) to the disclaimant's descendants and requires distribution as if the disclaimant had predeceased the decedent or date of distribution only where there are no descendants of the disclaimant.
+This Act mandates the same solution by explicitly creating an anti-lapse like rule, specifically passing the disclaimed interest (and only the disclaimed interest) to the disclaimant's descendants and requires distribution as if the disclaimant had predeceased the decedent or date of distribution only where there are no descendants of the disclaimant.
 If there are no descendants of the disclaimant, the disclaimer cannot have any effect on the size of the shares under the system of representation.

-Paragraph (4) continues the provision of prior Uniform Acts providing for the acceleration of future interests on the making of the disclaimer and makes the rules of paragraphs (2) and (3) subject to it.
+Paragraph (4) continues the provision of prior Uniform Acts providing for the acceleration of future interests on the making of the disclaimer and makes the rules of paragraph (4) subject to it.
 The effect is illustrated by the following example.

-Example 4: Father's will creates a testamentary trust to pay income to Son for his life, and on his death to pay the remainder to Son's descendants then living, by representation.
+Example 5: Father's will creates a testamentary trust to pay income to Son for his life, and on his death to pay the remainder to Son's descendants then living, by representation.
 If Son disclaims his life income interest in the trust, the remainder will immediately become possessory in the son's descendants determined as of Father's death, just as if Son actually had not survived.

 It is immaterial under the statute that the actual situation at Son's death might be different with different descendants entitled to the remainder.